1B05H1N/appsec-prodsec-reference/README.md

 # AppSec-ProdSec Materials

 Welcome to `appsec-prodsec-reference`!
-This repository is a collection of materials, documents, and insights that I've gathered based on my personal experiences in application and product security.
+This repository is a collection of materials, documents, and insights gathered based on my personal experiences in application and product security.

 ## Disclaimer